H0llyW00dzZ/My-RESTAPIs-Boilerplate/k8s-deployment/RESTAPIs.md

 > [!NOTE]
 > These average resource usage metrics include attached storage on `AMD EPYC CPUs` with `I/O Streaming` running `24/7 nonstop for long durations`.
 > The memory request and limit are not specified in the Deployments but are automatically adjusted by the Vertical Pod Autoscaler (VPA).

+## Customization

+The provided deployment files are designed to be customizable.
+You can modify the resource limits, environment variables, and other configurations according to your application's needs.
+Additionally, you can adjust the Ingress configuration to match your desired routing rules and TLS settings.

+> [!NOTE]
+> For `PriorityClass` (`scheduling.k8s.io/v1`) in the current deployment template, it's like rolling dice 🎲 and requires cluster autoscaler or autopilot as it scales up.
+> There is no guarantee that other pods won't be evicted (whether they have a `PriorityClass` or not).
+> Ensure each deployment is set to the "rolling update" strategy to manage the odds of rolling dice 🎲 effectively.
+> This also helps prevent potential bottlenecks (`critical infrastructure issues related to scaling`) caused by resource overcommitted on a single node (`e.g., a node reaching 100% or more usage of memory/CPU`) through cluster autoscaler or autopilot.
+>
+> For example, if pods are evicted, new pods (the ones that were evicted) will be created but may enter a pending state.
+When pods are pending, the cluster autoscaler or Autopilot will add new nodes to accommodate the demand.
+Once the new nodes are available, the pending pods will start creating containers and be scheduled on the new nodes.
+>
+> Without the logic of `PriorityClass`, the cluster autoscaler or Autopilot may not effectively prevent potential bottlenecks (`critical infrastructure issues related to scaling`).
+Therefore, it's important to use `PriorityClass` wisely.
+>
+> Note that `critical infrastructure issues related to scaling` (`e.g., bottlenecks`) can be more severe than security concerns (`e.g., vulnerabilities`) because, in Kubernetes, security becomes manageable (easy 🤪) once mastered (captain k8s).
+>
+> Additionally, the effectiveness of combining `PriorityClass` with a `cluster autoscaler` depends on the cloud provider's implementation.
+If the provider has a robust implementation, it can achieve zero downtime and operate smoothly, like sailing a ship ⛵.
+However, with a standard implementation, there might be downtime of around 1 ~ 2 minutes.

+> [!TIP]
+> To boost the effectiveness of `PriorityClass` (`scheduling.k8s.io/v1`), unleash the power of this watchful bird, [Falco 🦅](https://falco.org/), to alert you when pods are evicted.

 ## Tips